-Unlike our shared web hosting platforms, some manual intervention is required to enable and install Let's Encrypt certificates on a 20i VPS.
-The process of installing Let's Encrypt certificates to a VPS depends on the operating system in use, and whether or not one is using a control panel, such as cPanel.
+Unlike our shared web hosting platforms, some manual intervention is required to enable and install Let's Encrypt certificates on a 20i Unmanaged VPS.
+The process of installing Let's Encrypt certificates depends on the operating system in use, and whether or not one is using a control panel, such as cPanel.

 To install a Let's Encrypt SSL on a cPanel VPS you'll need to do the following.

 2).
 Once logged in, preferably as root, or a user with sudo access, run the following command:

 Once ran, the Let's Encrypt plugin will be installed.

 Once installed, you will then be able to issue a Let's Encrypt certificate via the WHM interface.
 Specifically, you will need to access Home > SSL/TLS > Manage AutoSSL.